Living Walls Key Benefits

 Our plant list offers guidance on the best plant content for living walls in all environments.

-When you work with the Scotscape Smartscape team our in house designers and horticulturalists ensure that your Living Wall design will be sustainable.
+When you work with the Scotscape Smartscape team our in house designers and horticulturalists ensure that your Living Wall design will:

 Living Wall Maintenance

 Scotscape is a true expert in vertical greening systems maintenance.
 Living Walls require specialist maintenance to ensure that they look good all year round and provide maximum aesthetic and biodiverse benefits.
 The presence of green walls in our urban landscape is increasing, keeping them looking good, helping the environment, and providing habitats for birds, bugs and bees is essential.
 Green walls have an important role to play in our future landscaping of cities as population and urban expansion increases.

 Scotscape Living Wall Maintenance department is dedicated to the maintenance of living walls throughout the UK.
 Our team consists of experienced horticulturalists and irrigation operatives.
 It is crucial that green walls are correctly fed, monitored and maintained so that all of their benefits can be realised.

 As well as maintaining our own living wall projects, our team has an enviable track record for reviving walls that have not been maintained correctly back to their former glory, this is essential for clients who have invested in green walls.
 Please do not hesitate to contact us if your living wall requires remedial works, we are always happy to help and have detailed experience with all systems on the market.

 Research and Development